Clifford Orbits from Cayley Graph Quotients: Introduction

 We are thus led to consider the actions of the $2$-qubit Clifford group on $n\ge 2$-qubit states, which might themselves be stabilizer states, or might be more general.
 We previously considered a version of this problem in \cite{Keeler2022}, developing ``reachability graphs'' in which each vertex was a stabilizer state and each edge a Clifford gate, and ``restricted graphs'' in which only certain types of edges were allowed.
 We found that the complicated graphs encoding the action of Clifford circuits on stabilizer states decomposed into highly structured subgraphs.

 In this paper, using the technology of Cayley graphs, we are able to reproduce and generalize our previous results.
 Rather than working with the action of Clifford gates on states, we are instead led to work more directly with the abstract group elements themselves.
 We can then recover the action on states via a quotienting procedure.
 By working group-theoretically, we can easily understand the full diversity of subgraph structures that arise, as well as extend our results to the action of Clifford circuits on other states --- for example, states which stabilize a non-maximal number of Pauli group elements --- which allows for new structures to arise.
 Along the way, we will gain a better understanding of the Clifford group itself, deriving a formal presentation for the group, as well as data on its subgroup structure.
-While a presentation was previously found in the literature \cite{Selinger2013}, our reformulation gives insight into the circumstances in which seemingly entangling gate operations fail to ultimately produce entanglement.
+While presentations and descriptions of the Clifford group exist in the literature \cite{Selinger2013,Farinholt_2014}, our reformulation gives insight into the circumstances in which seemingly entangling gate operations fail to ultimately produce entanglement.

-In forthcoming work \cite{Keeler2023b} we will use the relations of our presentation to examine and bound the dynamics of entanglement entropy.
+In \cite{Keeler:2023shl} we use the relations of our presentation to examine and bound the dynamics of entanglement entropy.
 Because holographic states, which have a classical geometric description, live inside the stabilizer entropy cone \cite{Bao:2015bfa}, tracking the evolution of entanglement can give us insight into the operations which move quantum states into and out of the holographic cone.